cdoig4/Colin-Patty_User_Guide/docs/Task-3.md

 ### Conclusion

-You now know how to locate your instructor's email addresses so that you can send or reply to emails from them without confusion!
+:white_check_mark: You now know how to locate your instructor's email addresses so that you can send or reply to emails from them without confusion!